 One can now imagine how the stellar orbits in the bar evolve in this phase of buckling.
-After a small perturbation out of the disk plane appears, the stars with $\omega$ only slightly larger than 2 will have their amplitudes increased, increasing the force.
-This in turn will affect orbits with higher values of $\omega$ bringing them all to $\omega \sim 2$.
+After a small perturbation out of the disk plane appears, the stars with $\omega$ only slightly larger than two will have their amplitudes strongly increased (left column of Fig.~\ref{resonance}), thus increasing the force.
+This in turn will affect orbits with higher values of $\omega,$ bringing them all to $\omega \sim 2$ (middle and right columns of Fig.~\ref{resonance}).
 This is what we see in the first nine panels of Fig.~\ref{distortion1}: the distortion grows as more orbits join the resonance preserving its orientation with respect to the bar.
 This process takes about 0.4 Gyr (from $t = 4.1$ till $t = 4.5$ Gyr) in this simulation.
-At $t = 4.5$ Gyr many of the stars that were on x1 orbits initially are following the banana-like resonant orbits.
+At $t = 4.5$ Gyr, many of the stars that were on x1 orbits initially now follow the banana-like resonant orbits.

-This simple description allows to understand how the distortion can build up producing orbits similar in shape to the well-known banana orbits.
-Such orbits would produce a distortion that is symmetrical with respect to the $x$ axis of the bar.
-As one can see from Fig.~\ref{distortion1} this is not exactly the case.
+This simple description makes it possible to understand how the distortion can build up, creating orbits that are similar in shape to the well-known banana orbits.
+Such orbits would produce a distortion that is symmetrical with respect to the $x$-axis of the bar.
+As one can see from Fig.~\ref{distortion1}, this is not exactly the case.
 While the yellow and red part of the distortion, signifying departure above the disk plane, is approximately aligned with the bar ends, the blue part (below the plane) is not exactly perpendicular to the bar.